Wall Street dips as whistleblower report adds to investor caution

 The S&P energy sector .SPNY was down 1.3%, while defensive sectors, including utilities .SPLRCU, were among the best-performing groups.

-Shares of fitness startup Peloton Interactive Inc PTON.O fell 11.2% in their market debut.
+Shares of fitness startup Peloton Interactive Inc (PTON.O) fell 11.2% in their market debut.

 Declining issues outnumbered advancing ones on the NYSE by a 1.27-to-1 ratio; on Nasdaq, a 2.11-to-1 ratio favored decliners.